bijoych/workshops/cluster_linking_osk_cc_private/README.md

    ```
    cd workshop-XXXXXXX-XXXXXXX/terraform
    ```
-3. Configure AWS CLI
+3. Steps to launch AWS Workspace and get AWS credentials - Refer to the document here: (https://docs.google.com/document/d/1eD0aB5W6TsAC2J77_KvBNIsTBZ7Ak7ZhOKWb_r2zzBA/edit?tab=t.0)

-   If you already have the AWS CLI configured on your machine and pointing to the correct AWS account, you can skip this step.
+   > ⚠️ **Note:**  If you already have the AWS CLI configured on your machine and pointing to the correct AWS account, you can skip this step.

-   If you're using **AWS Workshop Studio**, click on **Get AWS CLI Credentials** to retrieve the necessary access key, secret key, and region.
-Then, run the following command to configure the CLI:
+4. Run the following command to configure the AWS credentials on your terminal window.

    <details>
    <summary>Click to expand for MAC</summary>

    ```bash
    export AWS_DEFAULT_REGION="<cloud_region>"
    export AWS_ACCESS_KEY_ID="<AWS_API_KEY>"
    export AWS_SECRET_ACCESS_KEY="<AWS_SECRET>"
    export AWS_SESSION_TOKEN="<AWS_SESSION_TOKEN>"
    ```
    </details>

    <details>